Surface Fluctuating Hydrodynamics Methods for the Drift-Diffusion Dynamics of Particles and Microstructures within Curved Fluid Interfaces: Fluctuating Hydrodynamics for Curved Fluid Interfaces

-where $c_s = \bar{c}_s + g_s + h_s$.
-The stochastic driving terms $\{g_s\}$ as associated with the hydrodynamics and are complex-valued Gaussian processes $\delta$-correlated in time with mean zero and covariance

-The stochastic driving terms $\{h_s\}$ are associated with the fluid-structure coupling discussed in Section~\ref{sec:IB_curved} that contributes dissipation to the system through $\bar{c}$, see equation~\ref{equ:fluct_hydro_fluid}.
-The $h_s$ are complex-valued Gaussian processes having correlations with the microstructure stochastic dynamics in equation~\ref{equ:fluct_hydro_microstructure} which we can express as
+The stochastic driving terms $\{h_s\}$ are associated with the fluid-structure coupling discussed in Section~\ref{sec:IB_curved}.
+This involves the contributions from the dissipative terms in equation~\ref{equ:fluct_hydro_fluid}.
+The $h_s$ are complex-valued Gaussian processes having correlations with the microstructure stochastic dynamics in equation~\ref{equ:fluct_hydro_microstructure}.
+We can express this as